madildev/Music-World/README.md

 # Music-World

-This application created in vue.js in an music info application where you can find information about all your favourite songs
+This application created with vue.js is an music info application where you can find information about all your favourite songs

 ## Requirements